Chronic Wasting Disease (CWD) which is a fatal disease that affects deer and elk, has been confirmed in portions of Pennsylvania.

 GPS DD: Lat.
 40.2756 Long. -75.9495

-Nolde Forest is committed to providing a diverse array of environmental education and interpretive programs.
+Nolde Forest is committed to providing a diverse array of environmental education and recreation programs.
 Programming is offered year round to schools, civic groups, and the community.
 A schedule of community programs is available at the center.

 Access for People with Disabilities